Phone: 01394 445225 | Email: [email protected]

 • £33,769 was committed to projects, which is 100% of the first year’s fund

 In the second year of the programme, £233,654 was paid in completed projects.
-For Year 3 of the programme £263,834 is committed to projects, and for Year 4 an
+For year 3 of the programme £263,834 is committed to projects.
+For year 4, £323,000 has been approved for 25 projects.
+For year 5, £275,064 has been paid in project grants.

 Project Case Studies